crisbee/IntroToDataPowerOnDockerLab/README.md

 ### Create a new Web Service Proxy
-Click the New Service drop down in the upper right and select Web Service Proxy.
+Click the blue cloud icon in the top of the left bar menu then click the New Service drop down in the upper right.
+Select Web Service Proxy.

 ![newwebserviceproxy](images/new_web_service_proxy.png)